360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Experiments and Results

 \paragraph{Datasets}

-For benchmarking, we use equirectangular input images and ground-truth depth maps at 2048$\times$1024 resolution from the Matterport3D \cite{ChangDFHNSSZZ2017} and Replica \cite{StrauWMCWGEMRVCYBYPYZLCBGMPSBSNGLN2019} datasets.
+For benchmarking, we use equirectangular input images and ground-truth depth maps created from the Matterport3D \cite{ChangDFHNSSZZ2017} and Replica \cite{StrauWMCWGEMRVCYBYPYZLCBGMPSBSNGLN2019} datasets.
 These datasets contain indoor environments reconstructed as a textured mesh and thus provide ground-truth depth.
-We also show qualitative results on varied outdoor images from OmniPhotos \cite{BerteYLR2020}, which do not come with ground-truth depth.
+We also show qualitative results on varied outdoor images from OmniPhotos \cite{BerteYLR2020}, for which no ground-truth depth maps are available.

 Matterport3D \cite{ChangDFHNSSZZ2017} is a real indoor dataset that comprises 10,800 panoramic images.
 Unfortunately, the poses of these `skybox' images relative to the mesh reconstruction are not provided, which prevents rendering aligned ground-truth depth maps.
 Previous work overcame this by rendering both images and depth maps from the textured mesh \cite{ZioulKZD2018}.
 However, the image quality of these synthetic images is worse than the real skybox images, particularly at the 2048$\times$1024 resolution we are targeting.
-We therefore estimate the poses for the real skybox images relative to the mesh using 360° structure-from-motion \cite{MouloMPM2016} applied to a mixture of real and rendered skybox images.
-The estimated skybox poses then allow us to render their ground-truth depth maps with pixel accuracy from the provided scene mesh.
-From the original test split of Matterport3D with 2,014 samples, we managed to estimate accurate camera poses for 1,850 (92\%) skybox images, and subsequently rendered the corresponding ground-truth depth maps at 2048$\times$1024 resolution.
+We therefore estimate the poses for the real skybox images relative to the mesh using 360° structure-from-motion \cite{MouloMPM2016} applied to a mixture of real and rendered skybox images at known camera positions.
+The estimated camera poses allow us to render ground-truth depth maps with pixel accuracy from the provided scene mesh.
+From the original test split of Matterport3D with 2,014 samples, we managed to estimate accurate camera poses for 1,850 (92\%) skybox images, and rendered the aligned ground-truth depth maps at 2048$\times$1024 resolution.
 We will make skybox poses and ground-truth depth maps available.

-We also evaluate on 360° RGBD data from the Replica dataset \cite{StrauWMCWGEMRVCYBYPYZLCBGMPSBSNGLN2019}, which features high-quality indoor room scans.
-For 13 rooms, we rendered 10 images and ground-truth depth maps at 2048$\times$1024 resolution with random poses using the Replica360 renderer \cite{AttalLGRT2020}, for a total of 130 samples.
+To assess the generalisation capability and scalability of our framework against baselines, we also evaluate on 360° RGBD data from the Replica dataset \cite{StrauWMCWGEMRVCYBYPYZLCBGMPSBSNGLN2019}, which features high-quality indoor room scans that have not been used for training any method.
+For 13 rooms, we rendered 10 images and ground-truth depth maps at 2048$\times$1024 and 4096$\times$2048 resolution with random poses using the Replica360 renderer \cite{AttalLGRT2020}, for a total of 130 samples each.

 \paragraph{Baselines}

 We compare our results to OmniDepth \cite{ZioulKZD2018}, BiFuse \cite{WangYSCT2020}, HoHoNet \cite{SunSC2021} and UniFuse \cite{JiangSZDH2021} using the authors' public implementations and pretrained weights.
 OmniDepth is trained for 512$\times$256 input, while the other methods are for 1024$\times$512.
 For each method, we downscale the input images to match the expected resolution, and upsample the estimated depth map bilinearly to the input image resolution.